 Novogen developed phenoxodiol in part using funds from the Australian government under what is known as the START Program.
 In the event that Novogen fails to comply with its obligations under the agreement which governs this grant, or if Novogen undergoes a change of control, the Australian government has the right to demand that the intellectual property created during the course of the project funded by the grant be vested back in the Australian government.
-The Australian government may then license the intellectual property rights related to phenoxodiol to other parties and may demand other intellectual property rights from Novogen.
-Any such reclamation by the Australian government could preclude the Company's use of Novogen intellectual property in the development and commercialization of phenoxodiol and the Company may have to compete with other companies to whom the Australian government may license the intellectual property.
+The Australian government may then license the intellectual property rights related to phenoxodiol to other parties and may demand other intellectual property in the development and commercialization of phenoxodiol and the Company may have to compete with other companies to whom the Australian government may license the intellectual property.

 The Company may terminate the license agreement at any time, by giving three months' notice to Novogen.
 The Company may also terminate the agreement if Novogen commits a breach of any of its material obligations under the agreement, becomes the subject of certain bankruptcy proceedings or is unable to lawfully perform its obligations.
-Novogen may terminate the agreement if the Company commits a breach of any of its material obligations under the agreement, become the subject of certain bankruptcy proceedings or are unable to lawfully perform our obligations.
+Novogen may terminate the agreement if the Company commits a breach of any of our material obligations under the agreement, become the subject of certain bankruptcy proceedings or are unable to lawfully perform our obligations.
 Novogen may also terminate the agreement immediately if a change of control, as defined in the license agreement, occurs without the consent of Novogen.